Friedrich Lütge: Jena in the 1930s

 1933 was the year of the National Socialist take-over.
 It was also the year in which Lütge joined the German National People's Party (Deutschnationale Volkspartei, DNVP), though this party had dissolved itself by the end of that year.
 He also had close connections with the anti-government Confessing Church.
 He would later insist that his various longstanding memberships of associations connected with the army, notably Der Stahlhelm, afforded him a measure of independence in his interactions with the National Socialist state.
 When Der Stahlhelm was forcibly merged into the party's own Sturmabteilung (SA) paramilitary organisation, Lütge was one of many who responded by resigning from Der Stahlhelm.
 Unlike many of the scholars who preserved their university careers through the Hitler years, Lütge never found it necessary to join The Party itself.
 Nevertheless, he did join the party's "People's Welfare" (Nationalsozialistische Volkswohlfahrt, NSV) organisation in 1934.
-In 1937 he joined the party's "Teachers' League" (Nationalsozialistischer Deutscher Dozentenbund, NSDDB).
+In 1937, he joined the party's "Teachers' League" (Nationalsozialistischer Deutscher Dozentenbund, NSDDB).
 And in 1944 he added the Altherrenbund ("Old Men's League"), a party organisation for university academics, to his portfolio of memberships.

-In January 1936 he received his habilitation degree from the University of Jena, which opened the way to a university teaching career in respect of Applied economics (Volkswirtschaft) and Economic history.
-Because of the amount of relevant research work that he had already undertaken he was awarded the habilitation without any requirement to write a habilitation-dissertation.
+In January 1936, he received his habilitation degree from the University of Jena, which opened the way to a university teaching career in respect of Applied economics (Volkswirtschaft) and Economic history.
+Because of the amount of relevant research work that he had already undertaken, he was awarded the habilitation without any requirement to write a habilitation-dissertation.
 The faculty deemed the two dissertations he had already completed in respect of his doctorates sufficient.
 Receipt of his teaching permit (venia legendi) was delayed till the next year due to differences with government authorities.
 There is speculation that he only received it at all because of his longstanding personal friendship with the nationally respected economist Jens Jessen who at this stage was still a committed party member (though he would later be executed by hanging).
-In 1937 Lütge began working as a teacher in his disciplines at the Jena University Law and Economics faculties.
+In 1937 Lütge began working as a teacher in his disciplines at the University of Jena Law and Economics faculties.